MachinisteWeb/node-atlas/README.md

 ### For What ? ###

-NodeAtlas is a Server-side MVC(2) JavaScript Framework as an [npm module](https://www.npmjs.com/package/node-atlas) ([node-atlas](https://www.npmjs.com/package/node-atlas)) and designed to run on all [Node.js](https://nodejs.org/en/) verision.
+NodeAtlas is a Server-side MVC(2) JavaScript Framework as an [npm module](https://www.npmjs.com/package/node-atlas) ([node-atlas](https://www.npmjs.com/package/node-atlas)) and designed to run with [Node.js](https://nodejs.org/en/) verision.
 NodeAtlas allows you to :

    - Create, maintain and document a set of assets HTML/CSS/JavaScript as user interfaces to provide solid Guidelines for the realization of website or webapp (i.e. for brands).